Importance of Annual Fund in a Capital Campaign

 Annual giving provides for the day-to-day workings of just about every nonprofit.
 It pays employee salaries, keeps the lights on, and allows you to fulfill your mission – daily.

 When a capital campaign is over, the annual fund must continue doing its job.
-As the goals are met, the receptions end, and the excitement about the capital campaign wraps up, the annual giving program needs to come out on the other side stronger than ever.
+As the goals are met, the receptions end, and the excitement about the capital campaign wraps up, the annual giving program needs to emerge stronger than ever.

 This is the time to increase acquisition, invest in a mid-level program, and develop the donor journey.
 And this is true for comprehensive and traditional campaigns.